-The coastal weed sea spurge, Euphorbia paralias, was found at a beach near Aotea Harbour in the Waikato in 2012, and a single plant was detected at Mokau on the North Island's west coast in 2019.
+The coastal weed sea spurge, Euphorbia paralias, would seriously impact our coastal environments if it became established.
+It is likely to have arrived on ocean currents from Australia.
 This invasive weed would seriously impact our coastal environments if it became established.
 It is likely to have arrived on ocean currents from Australia.